LINSEED OIL PAINT

-Linseed oil paint is known already since the 13th – 14th century.
-Initially, it was used in painting art only, but starting from the 17th century is has also been utilized for painting builders' carpentry and joinery elements.
-Linseed oil paint consists of oxidised/heated cold pressed linseed oil and mineral pigments.
+Linseed oil paint has been used since the 13th – 14th century.
+Initially, it was only used in artistic painting, but since the 17th century is has also been utilized for painting carpentry and joinery elements.
+Linseed oil paint consists of oxidized/heated cold pressed linseed oil and mineral pigments.
 It is used for painting wooden, metal and plastered surfaces.
 It impregnates the surface well (up to 2 mm in wood) and in comparison with other paints it has good adhesion properties with the surface.
 This is due to the molecular size of the binding agents.
-If compared to a latex paint molecule, the molecule of a cold pressed linseed oil is like a pinhead to a soccer ball.
+If compared to a latex paint molecule, the molecule of cold pressed linseed oil is like a pinhead to a soccer ball.
 This special quality ensures the adhesion of the paint to the surface.

-Linseed oil paint has a very high covering ability: 200 – 250 g on a square meter when painted twice.
-The paint is 6 times thinner than any other similar modern products with the same surface protection capacity.
-If applied properly, the linseed oil protects exterior elements for at least 10 years.
-This period is longer under favourable conditions, and even longer in interior works.
-There are examples where doors and windows have not been repainted for 100 – 200 years, and their surface is still attractive to the eye and the paint still protects the wood.
-This paint dries while oxidising with the oxygen in the air, and it does not lose its mass, on the contrary – the mass increases by 1 %.
+Linseed oil paint has a very high coverage ability: 200 – 250 g on a square meter in two layers.
+The paint is 6 times thinner than any other similar modern product with the same surface protection capacity.
+If applied properly linseed oil paint protects exterior elements for at least 10 years.
+This period is longer under favorable conditions, and even longer in interior works.
+There are examples where interior doors and windows have not been repainted for 100 – 200 years, and their surface is still pleasing to the eye and the paint still protects the wood.
+This paint dries while oxidizing with the air, and it does not lose its mass, on the contrary – the mass increases by 1 %.
 If a drying agent (siccative) is not used, the paint dries for a relatively long period, up to 3 days.
 To achieve high quality results, the proper priming and painting techniques should be carefully taken into account.

 Facade, windows and shutters painted with RAITUMS linseed-oil paint.

-This scale consists of the most popular colours ordered during our 19 years of work.
+This scale consists of the most popular tones ordered during our years of work.
 The names of the colours refer to the first clients who chose the respective hue: name of the client, the place of the object, the mineral pigment used or other associations.

 NCS codes are matched as close to the sample as possible.
-However there could still be slight differences in hue.
+However there could still be slight tonal differences.

 Choose the colour based on its covering ability, name, sequence number or NCS code.

-With a kg of paint in one layer 8 - 10 m2 of surface can be covered.
+1 kg of paint covers 8 - 10 m² of surface in one layer.